 In some sports, a draw is not necessary (for example, in tennis), and in these lines the sportsbooks will offer a bet on only two outcomes: in this case it will either be the home team or the visitors for the win.

-Also, a line with two outcomes is offered by sportsbooks in the event that the competition must have a winner (overtime, extra innings, etc), for example, in accordance with the rules of the tournament.
+This line is also offered by sportsbooks in the event that the competition must have a winner (overtime, extra innings, etc).

 When betting on the outcome of a game, despite its simplicity, there are some things you should know.
 Such a phenomenon as a double outcome (also often called "double chance") implies two possible results of the match.
 Examples of double-outcome bets: